 Any student not maintaining satisfactory progress toward his/her study objective as indicated above will be placed on Academic Probation.
 To continue as a student, student must attain a semester grade point average (GPA) of 2.0 or meet the minimum retention standards required above.
 If a student does not make a 2.0 GPA for each subsequent semester after being placed on probation, he/she will be academically suspended.
 For information regarding suspension and academic appeals contact the Admissions Office.
 For information regarding suspension, if classified as a senior, contact the Registrar’s Office.

 b.
 Any student who achieves unconditional admission to the Graduate School but has a cumulative grade point average of less than 3.00 for graduate courses completed at Cameron after the completion of fifteen (15) graduate hours at Cameron will be placed on academic probation.
 Failure to achieve a 3.00 grade point average during any semester or summer term may result in dismissal from graduate school.
-The Provost will notify the student of the probationary or dismissal status.
+The Vice President for Academic Affairs will notify the student of the probationary or dismissal status.
 The Graduate Council serves as an appellate body for such decisions.